PAN Card – What is PAN?, Eligibility, Types, Download Pan, Uses

-- Purchase of jewellery of more than Rs.5 lakhs
+- Purchase of jewelry of more than Rs.5 lakhs

 - To send money out of India.

-- Any transfer of funds form NRO or NRE account
+- Any transfer of funds from NRO or NRE account

-What are the consequence if the citizen or tax-payer does not have a Pan Card
+What is the consequence if the citizen or tax-payer does not have a Pan Card

 - Flat 30% tax on your earnings and wealth,

-- The applicant won’t be able to purchase a vehicle, open a bank account, buy an immovable property which is above Rs.
-10 lakhs etc.
+- The applicant won’t be able to purchase a vehicle, open a bank account, buy an immovable property that is above Rs.
+10 lakhs, etc.